temporalio/temporal/README.md

 ### Run the Samples

-Try out the sample recipes [here](https://github.com/samarabbas/cadence-samples) to get started.
+Try out the sample recipes for [Go](https://github.com/uber-common/cadence-samples) or [Java](https://github.com/uber/cadence-java-samples) to get started.

 ### Use CLI